Why people build a trust — and why it is rarely about income tax

 The third and fourth reasons run together.
 Continuity: a trust does not die, so the asset need not be transferred — and re-taxed — on each death in the family.
 The structure outlives its founder, avoiding a fresh round of transfer costs and the disruption of winding up an estate every generation.

 Providing for family with flexibility: a discretionary trust lets the trustees decide each year who receives what, which suits a growing family with changing needs.
 It can hold value for minor children, a spouse, or later generations, and adapt as circumstances change — something a fixed bequest in a will cannot do.
-The majority age at which a child takes in their own right is 18 (Children’s Act 38 of 2005, s 17), so a trust is also the usual vehicle for holding value for children until they are old enough to manage it.
+A child takes in their own right only at 18, so a trust is also the usual vehicle for holding value for children until they are old enough to manage it:

 When a trust is not worth it